Christine Salomon, PhD

 Titles

-Associate Professor, Center for Drug Design (CDD)
+Associate Professor, Center for Drug Design

 Education

-PhD, Scripps Institution of Oceanography, 2001
+PhD, Scripps Institution of Oceanography (Oceanography), 2001

-Southampton College, 1995
+B.Sc., Southampton College (Biology), 1995

 Expand all